What can CSOs do to implement a secure file transfer strategy?

-Rake Narang: Why is that even with all the online storage solutions now available, sharing files, including employees personal file sharing can still be a security risk?
+Info Security PG: Why is that even with all the online storage solutions now available, sharing files, including employees personal file sharing can still be a security risk?

 Rich Kennelly: It’s actually the ready availability of all these file-sharing solutions that create the problem.
 We recently conducted a survey of over 200 IT leaders with security responsibilities about person-to-person file-sharing practices.
 And the results should alarm IT and security professionals.